 This page provides statistical information on homelessness in Ireland and Peter McVerry Trust’s services.

-The below figures are based on official Department of Environment figures:
+The below figures are based on official Department of Housing, Planning, Community and Local Government figures:

-Estimated number of rough sleepers in Dublin – Spring 2016: 102 persons recorded as sleeping rough in Dublin on the night of the official rough sleeper count.
+Estimated number of rough sleepers in Dublin – Winter 2016: 142 persons recorded as sleeping rough in Dublin on the night of the official rough sleeper count.

 — Peter McVerry Trust (@PMVTrust) May 18, 2016